lacanoid/pgddl/README.md

    pretty printing,
    using **idempotent DDL** where possible (preferring ALTER to CREATE), creating indexes which are part of a constraint with ADD CONSTRAINT and so on.
-- **No shell access** or shell commands with hairy options required (for running pg_dump), just use SELECT and hairy SQL instead!
 - It is entrely made out of **plain SQL functions** so you don't have to install any extra languages, not even PL/PgSQL!
 It runs on plain vanilla Postgres.
 Of course you can borrow parts of it.